Aaron-Marsh/lap2_code_challenge/README.md

 ### Usage
-- `open` index.html or run the live server from VSCode
+- Run the live server from VSCode
+- Go to the  url http://localhost:5500/client/

 ## Wins and Challenges